Breach vs TejoMatchups

 Initiator vs Initiator Dynamics

 Both Breach and Tejo fill the Initiator role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Initiator performs better in direct competition.
-Our data clearly indicates Breach is the stronger Initiator pick when these agents face each other.
+Our data clearly indicates Tejo is the stronger Initiator pick when these agents face each other.

 In Initiator vs Initiator encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Breach's statistical advantage suggests their specific Initiator kit translates slightly better to winning these mirror encounters.
+Tejo's statistical advantage suggests their specific Initiator kit translates slightly better to winning these mirror encounters.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |